 Website technology enables the unique fish finder capability on the website providing the ability to find locations where their beers are sold.
 A larger server and database allows the customer to search for the nearest location of each beer in the Dogfish Head portfolio by zip code or all locations.

-The Dogfish Head story provides insight into a business that has successfully built its brand with a focus on change while staying true to its identity blending online and offline convergence successfully.
-Customer intimacy supported by technology provides one of the most important components of building brand loyal consumers that evangelize the brand.
+The Dogfish Head story provides insight into a business that has successfully built its brand.
+Focusing on change, Dogfish Head has been able to stay true to its identity blending online and offline convergence successfully.
+Customer intimacy supported by technology provides a key component of building brand loyal consumers that evangelize the brand.

 The companies online and offline approach focused primarily on the needs of their millennial target audience is one of the prime reasons for their success.
 Other organizations might label this as a personalization or user experience strategy, but Dogfish Head has always stayed very close to its customers.
 Dogfish Head provides a human and personal approach that shows sincerity and genuine care for their consumers in an authentic way.